aws/amazon-gamelift-toolkit/containers-starter-kit/README.md

 * **SdkGoWrapper** which is automatically built as part of the CodeBuild project.
 It utilizes the Amazon GameLift Server SDK for Go, and automatically registers and terminates your game server process
 * **wrapper.sh** which runs the SdkGoWrapper in the background, registering the port you have defined to Amazon GameLift.
 It also runs your game server binary, and waits for it to terminate.
 Once it terminates, it will signal the SdkGoWrapper to correctly terminate the game session from Amazon GameLift
 * **Dockerfile** which includes the setup for creating a container image that contains the built SdkGoWrapper and your game server binary.
 It utilizes the `wrapper.sh` as the entry point of the container
 * **fleet_deployment_pipeline.yml** which deploys an Amazon S3 bucket for game server build hosting, as well as the Amazon GameLift container fleet that will host your game server builds.
-It also deploys an Amazon CodeBuild project which builds your container image, uploads it to Amazon ECR, and deploys a new Container Group Definition version to your fleet
+It also deploys an AWS CodeBuild project which builds your container image, uploads it to Amazon ECR, and deploys a new Container Group Definition version to your fleet

 ## Go SDK Wrapper Implementation